Table of Contents_

 Place the bag containing the used air filter in an outdoor waste receptacle.

 Manufacturers make many different configurations of both activated carbon and true HEPA filters, and depending on your specific filter’s design, you may need to consider proper disposal and recycling methods.
 If your filter assembly contains glass, or plastic, please dispose of it responsibly according to EPA guidelines.

-Filters are typically designed to be installed for one-way airflow.
+Filters, including great washable air purifier filters, are typically designed to be installed for one-way airflow.
 Look for arrows, or slots, indicating airflow direction before installation, and replacement filters for home air purifiers aren’t universal.
-Check the manufacturer’s website for guidance on ordering replacement parts and filters, as some air purifiers have very unique filter designs that aren’t available anywhere else.
+Check the manufacturer’s website for guidance on ordering replacement parts and filters, as some air purifiers have unique filter designs that aren’t available anywhere else.

 Always ensure you install filters in the correct order according to operation manuals.

 Replace the filter assembly cover and ensure that it’s secured in place.
 Plastic alignment tabs on the cover should meet with corresponding guide holes, and if you had to remove screws to access the filter compartment, you’ll need to reinstall those now.

 Perform a startup to verify that the machine recognizes the new filter, and resets control functions that monitor filter performance accordingly.
 Some machines will recognize improper installation and alert the user that changes need to be made before the operation, depending on the included features.